 The very first step we need to take is checking if the browser supports the WebMIDI API by checking for the existence of the method

-*Currently, only Google Chrome supports the Web MIDI API but Mozilla (FireFox) and MicroSoft (Edge) are currently working on implementations and we should see major browser support within the next year or two.
+*Currently, only Google Chrome,Opera, Brave, and MicroSoft Edge support the Web MIDI API but in the next year or so, we may see Mozilla (FireFox) and Safari with their own implementations.
 Fortunately, you can use Web MIDI in all current browsers by using the greatly helpful WebMIDIAPI Polyfill written by Chris Wilson.

 Ok, back to our code.